July 16, 2024 how to repot an orchid

 Choosing the Right Pot

-Orchids need specific types of pots that allow for proper drainage and airflow.
-These are some good tips for choosing the right pot:
+These are a few good tips for choosing the right pot:

 Preparing the Potting Mix

-• Phalaenopsis: A mix of medium-sized bark and sphagnum moss.
+• Phalaenopsis: A mix of medium sized bark and sphagnum moss.

 • Cattleya and Oncidium: Medium to coarse bark mix.